Comparing FWA for Enterprise and FWA for Rural Key Differences Explained

 Rural providers look at how many local people visit their website.
 They want to reach families, farmers, and small shops nearby.
 Local traffic means people in the right area find the service.

-• They check visits from nearby towns and villages.
+• Providers check visits from nearby towns and villages.

 • High local traffic means the message gets to the right people.